cinderella/bosh-example/README.md

 * 25777
 * 25888

-Second, allocate an Elastic IP for the micro bosh instance.
+Allocate an Elastic IP for the micro bosh instance.

 Third, create supporting directory structure: